ARNHEM 1980 PARALYMPIC GAMES

 Their respective international sport federations were represented simultaneously in one venue for the first time ever.

 These Games initiated the creation of the International Coordinating Committee (ICC), in which each federation was represented.
 This eventually gave way to the creation of the IPC as the governing body of the Paralympic Games by the end of the decade.

-Thirteen different sporting events held competitions during the Games in Arnhem, including the first-ever appearance for sitting volleyball.
+Thirteen different sporting events held competitions during the Games in Arnhem, including the first appearance for sitting volleyball.

 A crowd of 12,000 people attended the Opening Ceremony on 21 June at the Papendal Stadium.
 IPC Honorary Board member Princess Margriet officially opened the Games, in which 43 nations and 1,973 athletes took part.

-New Zealand’s Neroli Fairhall won the wheelchair women’s doubles archery competition and then went on to compete at the 1984 Olympic Games in Los Angeles, where she finished in 35th place out of 56.
+New Zealand’s Neroli Fairhall won the wheelchair women’s doubles archery competition and then went on to compete at the 1984 Olympic Games in Los Angeles, where she finished 35th out of 56.

-The Netherlands team took the first-ever sitting volleyball gold medal with a win over Sweden in the finals.
+The Netherlands team took the first sitting volleyball gold medal on home soil with a win over Sweden in the final.

-Germany won the goalball competition in the sport’s debut, bettering the squads of 11 other nations.
+Germany won the goalball competition, bettering the squads of 11 other nations.

-In the pool, visually impaired American Trischa Zorn earned seven gold medals.
+In the pool, vision impaired US swimmer Trischa Zorn earned seven gold medals.